jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/CSS cheat sheet.md

 - Like `:focus`, but only applies if the browser decides that focus should be shown visually (typically when using keyboard navigation)
     - Text fields apply `:focus-visible` even when clicked into (in Chrome at least)

+## :user-valid and :user-invalid

+- like `:valid` and `:invalid`, but only apply once the user has interacted with the form element
+    - useful for marking invalid fields without marking the entire page as invalid on load

 ## :has

 - Matches elements where **any** of the given selectors match relative to the current element